Helpful Links

 Maryland

-Maryland is moving to the 2017 NEC® as of January 2020 and requires 10 hours of continuing education every 2 years on the existing or an updated code with at least 5 of the 10 CE hours being completed in a classroom setting.
-JCR Productions, Inc. is an approved provider for the State of Maryland.
-Counties may require separate approval.
-Maryland requires proof of competency at the end of each class.
-You will be provided with a 15 question competency NEC® based quiz to complete prior to receiving your MD license. *Maryland has reciprocal arrangements with Delaware, Virginia and West Virginia.
-Division of Occupational & Professional Licensing Cecil County: Department of Permits and Inspections The State Board of Master Electricians issues only one license, Master Electrician.
+The State Board of Master Electricians issues only one license, Master Electrician.
 In Maryland the actual performance license to perform electrical work is issued by each of the local jurisdictions.
-Many of the local jurisdictions do issue additional categories of electrical licenses.
+Many of the local jurisdictions issue additional categories of electrical licenses.
 All of these licenses are LESSER than a Master Electrician.
 For example some jurisdictions may issue a “general electrician”, “limited electrician”, or “low voltage” license as examples.
 If an individual was interested in obtaining a lesser license than a master electricians license, then it would be necessary to contact the local jurisdiction where you would anticipate working and determine if they offer a lesser license and the qualifications.
 Not all jurisdictions offer a lesser license.
 In those jurisdictions that do not, an individual would need a master electricians license to perform any electrical work.

 Massachusetts

-Massachusetts is on the 2020 NEC® with MA Amendments and requires 21 hours of continuing education every 3 years.
-15 of those hours must be related to Massachusetts electrical code, business practices and state specific regulations.
+CEUs: 21 hours every 3 years with 15 of those hours related to Massachusetts electrical code, business practices, and state specific regulations.
 The remaining credits may be on the NEC® or other related topics.
-CEU’s must be in a classroom setting only.
-JCR is not currently seeking approval as a continuing education provider in Massachusetts.

 Michigan

-Michigan is currently on the 2017 NEC® and requires 16 hours of continuing education on the existing adopted code.
 Anyone performing electrical work in the state of Michigan must be a resident of the State of Michigan and licensed, unless exempt.
 The City of Grand Rapids and the City of Detroit issue their own electrical licenses.
-JCR’s Detailed NEC Workshop is approved for 8 CEUs within the State of Michigan and includes an addendum focused on Michigan rules and regulations.

 *Michigan has no reciprocal arrangements with additional states.